krasserm/super-resolution/README.md

   of the [NTIRE 2018](http://www.vision.ee.ethz.ch/ntire18/) super-resolution challenge (realistic tracks).
 - [Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network](https://arxiv.org/abs/1609.04802) (SRGAN).

-This is a complete re-write if the old Keras/Tensorflow 1.x based implementation available [here](https://github.com/krasserm/super-resolution/tree/previous).
+This is a complete re-write of the old Keras/Tensorflow 1.x based implementation available [here](https://github.com/krasserm/super-resolution/tree/previous).
 Some parts are still work in progress but you can already train models as described in the papers via a high-level training API.
+Furthermore, you can also [fine-tune](#srgan-for-fine-tuning-edsr-and-wdsr-models) EDSR and WDSR models in an SRGAN context.
 [Training](#training) and [usage](#getting-started) examples are given in the notebooks

 - [example-edsr.ipynb](example-edsr.ipynb)
 - [example-wdsr.ipynb](example-wdsr.ipynb)